I have analyzed more than 15 web services testing tools to find out SoapUI alternative applications.

-SoapUI mockservice replicates the actual web service without building it.
+SoapUI mock service replicates the actual web service without building it.
 It eliminates the cost of building replicas of production environments.
-Also it enables consumer applications to access the desired services.

 5. Easy to integrate:

-2. You need simpler and lighter application than SoapUI to test web services.
+- You need simpler and lighter application than SoapUI for testing web services OR

-3. You are looking for better user interface than SoapUI.
+- You are looking for better user interface than SoapUI OR

 SoapUI Alternative Applications:

-First SoapUI alternative application is Apache JMeter.
 Like SoapUI, JMeter is also free and open source testing application.
-It is Java based and platform independent application.
+It is purely Java based and platform independent application.